 When you have a great idea and are looking for a developer to make your dream come true, hiring the right one is the foundation for your startup.
 How do you differentiate a great developer from an average one?
 In the technological world we live in today, developers have more opportunities than most other professionals.
 In fact, the ideal developer is not out there looking for a job, because they already have more on their plate than they can handle.

 According to market statistics by Chad Lilly, director of recruiting at Lextech, skilled programmers are hard to find because they are not even looking for you.
-Out of all the developers currently looking for a job out there, only 2 percent of these are great, 30 percent are solid developers and 68 percent are average.
-It is therefore a very difficult task to find someone in that 2 percent circle.
+Out of all the developers currently looking for a job out there, only 2% of these are great, while 30% are solid developers and 68% are average.
+As you can imagine, it’s a very difficult task to find someone in that 2% circle.
 What will it take and how far should you search?
+Will it help to scour the best freelance websites for web developers?
 What makes a great coder good at what they do?
 Well, here are the tips for hiring an excellently skilled programmer to develop your startup idea.

 1. Think beyond the now

-Hiring a great developer sometimes is not a matter of who knows what now, but a matter of who will know what tomorrow.
+Hiring a great dedicated developer sometimes is not a matter of who knows what now, but a matter of who will know what tomorrow.
 This forward-thinking mentality is great for a great startup.
-This is because technology is ever changing.
+This is because technology is ever-changing.
 Today you might be using Joomla, but you might wake up tomorrow to find that it isn’t the cool thing.
-WordPress as a CMS could be the cock of the walk today, yet in future, a feather duster.
-When you hire a developer you should be thinking forward and hire a developer who is thinking forward as well.
-A great developer is someone who you are sure will adapt to new technology quickly and get your brand on top of your game.
+WordPress as a CMS could be the talk of the day today and get obsolete a few years from now.
+When you hire a web developer, you should be thinking forward and hire a developer who is thinking forward as well.
+A great developer is someone who you are sure will adapt to new technology quickly and get your brand on top of the game.